edsu/anon/README.md

 These two are equivalent, but the former is a bit faster, and easier to read The latter is convenient if your range is difficult to express using a netmask.

+### Debugging

 If you would like to test without tweeting you can run anon with the `--noop` flag, which will cause the tweet to be written to the console but not actually sent to Twitter.

     ./anon.coffee --noop

+If you would like to see all the change activity (URLs for each change) to test that it's actually listening use the `--verbose` flag:

+    ./anon.coffee --verbose

+### Alternate Configuration Files

 By default anon will look for a `config.json` file in your current working directory.
 If you would like to specify the location of the configuration